dialmaster/DockTUI/README.md

 - Check permissions: You may need to add your user to the docker group

 **"docker compose command not found"**
-- dockerview requires Docker Compose v2
+- DockTUI requires Docker Compose v2
 - Update Docker to get the integrated `docker compose` command

 **Clipboard not working**